Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Introduction

 We outline the main difficulties, new observations, and novel ingredients in the proof.
 To simplify the notations, we omit the upper index $\e.$ Denote the perturbation $U = (b, \vv) := (\e^{-1} (\rho- \rhob), \uv - \uv^\vs)$.
 By \cref{NS}, the system of $U$ is formally given by

 where

 and

 $\spadesuit$ Difficulties in linear level.
-Due to the slow decay rate of the background solution
+Due to the slow decay rate of the background flow,

-the zero-order term \cref{diffi-lin} results in an unbounded $L^2$-estimate.
-To overcome this difficulty, we decompose the perturbation into the zero modes and non-zero modes, and prove their estimates separately.
+the zero-order term \cref{diffi-lin} results in an unbounded $L^2$-estimate of $\vv.$ To overcome this difficulty, we decompose the perturbation into the \textit{zero modes} and \textit{non-zero modes}, and prove their estimates separately.

 For the zero modes, following \cite{Yuan2023s,HXXY2023}, we apply the \textit{anti-derivative} method and use an \textit{effective momentum}.
-Roughly speaking, if it holds $ \vv^\od \sim \p_3 \mathbf{V} $ with some $ \mathbf{V} \in L^2(\R)$, then the $L^2$-estimate of $\vv^\od$ gives that
+Roughly speaking, if it holds that $ \vv^\od \sim \p_3 \mathbf{V} $ with some $ \mathbf{V} \in L^2(\R)$, then the $L^2$-estimate of $\vv^\od$ gives that

-The term $\norm{\p_3\mathbf{V}}_{L^2}$ on the right hand side of \eqref{diff-od} shall be bounded by the dissipation of the anti-derivative $\mathbf{V}$.
-To do this, the anti-derivative $\mathbf{V}$ has to been chosen carefully as an effective one, such that the system of $\mathbf{V}$ has no zero order terms of $\mathbf{V}$.
-Then one can obtain the $L^2$-estimate of $ \mathbf{V} $ and use the dissipation of $\p_3 \mathbf{V}$ to control the linear bad term in \cref{diff-od}.
+Thanks to the inherent structures of the Navier-Stokes equations, the system of $\mathbf{V}$ has no zero order terms of $\mathbf{V}$.
+Thus, the derivative $\norm{\p_3\mathbf{V}}_{L^2}$ on the right hand side of \cref{diff-od} can be bounded by the dissipation.
+On the other hand, we set the anti-derivative variable $\mathbf{V}$ as an effective one as in \cite{HXXY2023} to overcome the difficulty arising from the large amplitude of the vortex sheet.
 We also refer to \cite{Ilin1960,MN1985,G1986,HMX} for the anti-derivative technique in the study on one-dimensional shocks and contact discontinuities.